Next Generation (NG) of Researchers Initiatives

 1. Maximum of 15 people will be selected to participate in the ESR Internships program during all the project.
-Until the end of 2022, a maximum of 8 people will be selected.
-The rest will be selected in the following years.
+Until the end of 2023, a maximum of 7 people will be selected.

 2. Maximum duration of the stay is 2 weeks.